sebinbenjamin/azure-docker-compose-ci-cd-demo/README-old.md

 ## Deploying a docker-compose app to Azure
 To deploy a multi-container Docker application to Azure using GitHub Actions, you'll need to set up several components:

-- **Azure Container Registry (ACR):** To store your Docker images.
+- Azure Container Registry (ACR): To store your Docker images.
-- **Azure Container Instances (ACI):** To run your Docker containers.
-Note: Azure web apps is a different service, which is limited at the moment.
-It can only expose a single port.
+- Azure Web App: To run your Docker containers.
-- **GitHub Actions:** To automate the Docker image build and deployment process to ACI.
+- GitHub Actions: To automate the build and deployment process.

 ### Obtaining the Azure credentials
 1. Install the Azure CLI and make sure you've logged in using `az login`.
 Also make sure you've se the right subscription as default `az account list --output table`